writetome51/open-array-item-inserter/README.txt

+To include in your project:

+import {PublicArrayItemInserter} from '@writetome51/public-array-item-inserter';

-The OpenArrayItemInserter class is a dependency of the OpenArray class ( package:  @writetome51/open-array ).
+The PublicArrayItemInserter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).

 To instantiate, pass the actual array it will contain into its constructor:

-let inserter = new OpenArrayItemInserter( [item1, item2, item3,...] );
+let inserter = new PublicArrayItemInserter( [item1, item2, item3,...] );

 You can also reset the array by accessing the class 'data' property:

 filter.data = [1,2,3,4,...];

-OpenArrayItemInserter has methods that increase the length of the array.
+PublicArrayItemInserter has methods that increase the length of the array.

 This inserts values at index: